kdumais111/The-Civic-Side/README.md

 • Run `poetry run pythong_civic_side/prep_data.py` to scrape, clean, and merge the dashboard data

-• Run `poetry run python civic_side/dashboard.py` to active the dashboard and follow the resulting `Dash is running on` link from the terminal to the browser-based dashboard
+• Run `poetry run python civic_side/dashboard.py` to active the dashboard and follow the resulting link from the terminal to the browser-based dashboard

 • Explore the Civic Side!